mehulagg/gitlab/doc/administration/geo/disaster_recovery/index.md

 perform changes on a **secondary** with only a single machine.
 Instead, you must do this manually.

-DANGER: **Danger:**
-In GitLab 13.2 and later versions, promoting a secondary node to a primary while the secondary is paused fails.
-We are [investigating the issue](https://gitlab.com/gitlab-org/gitlab/-/issues/225173).
-Do not pause replication before promoting a secondary.
-If the node is paused, please resume before promoting.
+CAUTION: **Caution:**
+   If the secondary node [has been paused](../../geo/index.md#pausing-and-resuming-replication), this performs a point-in-time recovery to the last known state.
+Data that was created on the primary while the secondary was paused will be lost.

 1. SSH in to the database node in the **secondary** and trigger PostgreSQL to promote to read-write: